Search our archive

 Article highlights Playgroup’s acquiring their own premises on the school’s site.

-Unfortunately, despite the Playgroup’s desperate need for its own building and a permanent site, there was significant opposition against its relocation to the school’s grounds, from areas such as Horns Park, with the main concern being that it would increase the traffic around near and around the school.
+Unfortunately, despite the Playgroup’s desperate need for its own building and a permanent site, there was significant opposition against its relocation to the school’s grounds, from areas such as Horns Park, with the main concern being that it would increase the traffic around and near the school.
 However, luckily, this opposition was outweighed by the support for the move.
 The Head Teacher of the school, Ken Irvin, welcomed the preschoolers moving on to the school site as it meant they could visit the school more easily,…

 ‘…as a first step to going into big school, which was rather lovely.’